By: Aiza Nadeem

 The impact of online thrift stores on local businesses, as demonstrated, can be drastic.
 When prices rise to cater to a new richer demographic and trends, the people who truly relied on landay bazaars will find it hard to afford the new prices.
 If we assess the long-term effects for the majority of thrift store owners we see a far less drastic projection.
 If these businesses are part of a trend, they will eventually wane since trends are fleeting.
 However, their effects on the wider community may be more permanent.

-“I have been shopping from local thrift stores since I was a child,” Rameen Saad’23, Instagram fashion blogger (@flormence) told The Post.
+“I have been shopping from local thrift stores since I was a child,” Rameen Saad ‘23, Instagram fashion blogger (@flormence) told The Post.
 “These types of prices are unprecedented.
-They are selling clothes one might buy for 50 rs for 2500 rs.
+They are selling clothes one might buy for Rs.
+50 for Rs.
+2500.
 I do not believe their business is sustainable at all.
 They are simply profiting off marketing their brands as sustainable and benefiting off an already lucrative market.”

 If the purpose behind these thrift stores was the promotion of a sustainable mode of shopping, their success remains debatable.
-Undeniably, they connect people with a variety of options with which to browse and are convenient, but they are not necessarily sustainable.
+Undeniably, they connect people with a variety of options with which to browse and are convenient but, to market themselves as sustainable or akin to the original landay is a stretch.